wilcoxen-courses/e255-seaborn1/README.md

 ## Notes

 + Constructing figures can be confusing because of several kinds of objects are involved.
 In Matplotlib itself, the workhorse objects are Axes and Figures.
 Seaborn adds additional complication because some of its functions return Axes, some return Figures, and some return higher-level objects (FacetGrid, JointGrid, and PairGrid objects).
-The Axes and Figure objects can be tweaked using standard Matplotlib calls but the three Seaborn grid objects are more complex and have their own sets of methods.
+The Axes and Figure objects can be tweaked using standard Matplotlib calls but the three seaborn grid objects are more complex and have their own sets of methods.

 ## FAQ